 However, given that it’s an advanced economy, it is anticipated that its economic growth and other fiscal measures will be sufficient in pushing down its debt levels .

 Fiscal transparency is seen as an important precondition for effective governance, improved economic performance and prudent fiscal policy, it also functions as a political expression of democratic governance by giving citizens and taxpayers the information they are entitled to, for purposes of holding Governments accountable.
 Procurement of loans should be subjected to a process where Kenyans are allowed to share their views before government borrows money on their behalf.
 This provision will enhance transparency and help minimize the unjustifiable appetite for debt by the government.

 The Constitution and the Public Finance Management Act represent a distinctive opportunity to enhance the role of citizens in public financial management processes in Kenya.
 Chapter twelve on Public finance (Article 201) introduces principles of public finance among them openness and accountability including public participation in financial matters.
 Public finance system shall promote an equitable society, burdens and benefits of the use of resources and public borrowing shall be shared equitably between present and future generations, public money shall be used in prudent and responsible way and financial management shall be responsible and fiscal reporting shall be clear.

-Public participation is needed before the Executive procures loans to enable Kenyans have more say in the process, since they are the ones who will shoulder the heavy burden of paying them back.
+Public participation is needed before the Executive procures loans as provided for in the constitution.This enables Kenyans have more say in the process, since they are the ones who will shoulder the heavy burden of paying them back.

 A review of the Constitution and the Public Finance Management Act shows that legislators have considerable oversight powers to scrutinize and check government borrowing to ensure it is confined within reasonable limits to avoid saddling taxpayers with unnecessary and unsustainable debt burden.